 Can they put you in touch with clients in Herne Hill who can give a testimonial?
 What are the costs for lease extension conveyancing?

 Following years of correspondence we simply can't agree with our landlord on how much the lease extension should cost for our flat in Herne Hill.
 Does the Leasehold Valuation Tribunal have jurisdiction to calculate the appropriate figures?

 Most definitely.
 We can put you in touch with a Herne Hill conveyancing firm who can help.

 An example of a Freehold Enfranchisement matter before the tribunal for a Herne Hill property is 66 Southwell Road in March 2012.
 By Order of Deputy District Judge Stone dated 25 January 2012 a vesting order was made.
-The determination of the purchase price was referred to the Tribunal who decided that the amount payable for the freehold should be£29,612.00 This case affected 3 flats.
-The unexpired lease term was 72.58 years.
+The determination of the purchase price was referred to the Tribunal who decided that the amount payable for the freehold should be£29,612.00 This case was in relation to 3 flats.
+The number of years remaining on the existing lease(s) was 72.58 years.